adntob/CiscoHackathon2019/README.md

 Making web apps for the Cisco devices is basically like making any other web page, but you might want to optimise for the the use case of being on a shared device, as well as adjust sizes for big screen and tune performance.

-The web engine is powered by Chromium, so most of the stuff you expect from a full browser is available, such as HTML5 tags, EcmaScript 6 syntax, CSS3, local storage, canvas, SVG, web sockets etc. Note that only one "tab" is supported.
+The web engine is powered by Chromium, so most of the features you expect from a full browser is available, such as HTML5 tags, EcmaScript 6 syntax, CSS3, local storage, canvas, SVG, web sockets etc. Note that only one "tab" is supported.

 Included is a web app for doing simple white boarding, with automatic line straightening.
 You can use this basis or inspiration for an alternative whiteboard with some features that you would like, such as a dedicated brain storming app, a whiteboard with shape support, automatic OCR etc. See http://paperjs.org/ for API, this is of course just one of thousands of JavaScript libraries you can use to create cool web app features.